kimutaiRop/django_vue_auth/README.md

 # django graphene auth with vue js

-this application has support for vue 2as of now
+this application has support for vue2 as of now

 it has only the auth set up however the graphql apollo client is set for all applications